 What is your current occupation?

 I have been jobless since the start of this virus, haha.
-It’s getting to the point where I have finished most of the projects I wanted to complete during this time but will need a new something to occupy my mind.
+It’s getting to the point where I have finished most of the projects I wanted to complete during this time, but I will need something new to occupy my mind.
 I’ve been interested in working at the galleries to learn more about the final stage of this whole artist game.

 How has COVID-19 affected how you go out to shoot photos, go skating, and your life in general?

-As mentioned, I am just working on my arts from home, not getting to socialize nearly as much as I’d like.
-I miss people watching, walking through the crowds, looking for the most photogenic person or scene to shoot with my camera.
+As mentioned, I am just working on my art from home, not getting to socialize nearly as much as I’d like.
+I miss people-watching, walking through the crowds, and looking for the most photogenic person or scene to shoot with my camera.
 But that all seemed to change with everyone on lockdown, and in my mind, street photography is dead here.
-I still get out and skate like I always have, wherever, whenever.
+I still get out and skate like always, wherever, and whenever.
 Not sure what it would take ever to change that.

 Gap over where the bridge used to be.